 How can retailers position themselves to meet consumer needs both in-store and online with a holistic beacon strategy?
-Here are the highlights and key takeaways from the Transforming Mobile Searches Into Sales webinar:
+Below we list highlights and key takeaways from the Transforming Mobile Search Into Sales webinar:

 Why Mobile Matters

-Earlier this year, we learned that mobile search had surpassed desktop in many established markets, including the U.S. and Japan.
-Mobile searchers tend to have high commercial intent, with 50% of local searches leading mobile searchers to visit a store within just one day
+Earlier this year, we learned that mobile search had surpassed desktop in many established markets.
+This includes the U.S. and Japan.
+Mobile searchers tend to have high commercial intent.
+For example, 50% of local searches lead mobile searchers to visit a store within just one day.

-The needs of smartphone users often revolve around location, with one-quarter of smartphone users looking for information considering proximity of the retail business the most important factor.
+The needs of smartphone users often revolve around location.
+To clarify, one-quarter of smartphone users looking for information considering proximity of the retail business the most important factor.
 Further, half of those smartphone users expect the businesses in their search results to be within 5 miles of their physical location.

-Smartphone users are highly motivated to convert offline… in fact, 77% of their conversions will happen in person, in-store.
+Smartphone users remain highly motivated to convert offline.
+In fact, 77% of their conversions will happen in person, in-store.

-With this understanding of the present day mobile opportunity, retailers can begin to craft a mobile strategy that extends that mobile experience, to:
+With this understanding of the present day mobile opportunity, retailers can begin to craft a mobile strategy that extends that mobile search sales experience.